msgpack-rpc/msgpack-rpc/spec.md

 ### type

-Must be zero (integer).
-Zero means that this message is the "Request" message.
+The message type, must be zero (integer) for "Request" messages.

 ### msgid

-The 32-bit unsigned integer number.
+A 32-bit unsigned integer number.
 This number is used as a sequence number.
-The server replies with a requested msgid.
+The server's response to the "Request" will have the same msgid.

 ### method

-The string, which represents the method name.
+A string which represents the method name.

 ### params

-The array of the function arguments.
-The elements of this array is arbitrary object.
+An array of the function arguments.
+The elements of this array are arbitrary objects.

 ## Response Message

-The response message is a four elements array shown below, packed by MessagePack format.
+The response message is a four elements array shown below, packed in MessagePack format.

 ```
 [type, msgid, error, result]